Updated March 11, 2022

 - Eye protection with enclosed goggles in the highest-risk settings, adding face shields to masks and/or by wearing glasses instead of contacts.

-- Testing, symptom screening, staying home when sick, isolation and quarantine with routine testing at least 1-2 times per week, symptom screening and staying home when sick or with symptoms, contact tracing for COVID-19 cases, and quarantining when exposed to COVID-19.
+- Testing, symptom screening, staying home when sick, isolation and quarantine with routine testing at least 1-2 times per week during periods of high transmission (such as winter months), symptom screening and staying home when sick or with symptoms, contact tracing for COVID-19 cases, and quarantining or testing when exposed to COVID-19.

 - Hand hygiene with frequent use of hand sanitizer and hand washing, especially before and after eating/drinking, touching faces and other people, using high-touch knobs, switches, the bathroom, playground and sports equipment.